MMZK1526/Haskell-Graphs/README.md

       * The directed graph to be modified.
     * **Result:**
       * A new directed graph that contains the original graph as well as the new arcs.
-    * Pre: the node in the arc list are in the graph.
+    * Pre: The node in the arc list are in the graph.

   * `addUArcs :: [(Int, Int)] -> a -> a`
-    * Adds the undirected arcs specified by the list of pairs in the first argument;
+    * Adds the **undirected** arcs specified by the list of pairs in the first argument;
     * If the graph is weighted, then add the weight of the referred arcs by 1.
     * **Argument 1 `[(Int, Int)]`:**
       * The list of arcs specified by the pairs of nodes.